orangevolon/alami-develop/README.md

 ## Thanks for stopping by ☺️

-This is the open source code of my personal website.
+This is the source code of my personal website.

-Still WIP though
+The project has **0 Runtime dependancies** and uses vanilla JS.
+Webpack is used for bundling though.

+The live version is available at: https://alami.dev